aiser-team/cabrnet/docs/manuals/cabrnet.md

 the entire training process can be resumed from any epoch, under the same conditions and - therefore - with the same outcome.
 In other words, from a given checkpoint, random number generators are not reset using the original random seed but rather restored to their appropriate state with respect to the current epoch.

+### Caveats on reproducibility
+The reproducibility of experiments depends on various factors (software version, hardware), some of which may not be obvious.
+For instance, although the batch size has a direct effect on batch normalization during training, it is **also true during model evaluation**, as discussed [here](https://discuss.pytorch.org/t/cudnn-causing-inconsistent-test-results-depending-on-batch-size/189277).
+In other words, a model in `eval()` mode does not return the same outputs depending on the size of the batch of data (and the target hardware).
+While this effect is limited when performing traditional linear operations (the tensors are usually `allclose` from pytorch point of view), the use of the **L2 distance between vectors tends to amplify the phenomenon**.
+In particular, this may have an effect during prototype projection, where an image patch may be considered closer or farther than another patch depending on the batch size.